 The idea was to create something visually interesting (as always), something that would advance the cause of drawing attention to–and stopping–gay bullying, and something that would appeal to a mixed crowd of various ages, sexual orientations, levels of interest in art, awareness of gay issues, and so on.

 The puzzle was set up on a table, so that folks could gather around, and this made the piece more accessible and approachable.
 On a literal level, people could lean over it.
 On a psychological level, there was something friendly and maybe less threatening about having the artwork placed this way: it didn’t seem like a “difficult” abstract piece in a gallery; it seemed like a game table at home.
-Mia was on hand to explain the story behind it, and to encourage people to touch it and choose their own piece.
+People were encouraged to touch it and choose their own piece.
 The fact that there was a “hidden” painting underneath the puzzle pieces that would be revealed only by buying pieces also spawned some wild guesses and healthy competition about whose guess was right.

 The fact that each piece is priced at just $15 also added to the fun.
 Everyone wanted to do something to stand up to gay bullying, and the price point made it possible for them to act on that wish.
 Not everyone could spring for a larger painting, nor does everyone have the wall space for that at home…but a magnet for their fridge or their filing cabinet at work…that was possible.